weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 ## Outline

-1. The user configures sets of filters for the index pattern that defined contexts.
+1. The user configures sets of filters for the index pattern/saved search that defined contexts.
 2. The user creates a set of filters and a query to identify the anchor event.
 3. The user clicks the UI element to switch to the context view with a specific preconfigured set of filters.